SCENE 01 / STEADICAM GIMBAL OPERATION

 Peruvian stabilised camera ops with regional Southern Cone backup

-Here is how this works in practice.
-Stabilised camera operation in Peru sits at a smaller scale than Brazil, Mexico, or Argentina, and our roster reflects that reality with honesty — a tight bench of Lima-based Steadicam owner-operators carrying classic Tiffen and Glidecam sleds graduated up to ARRI Trinity hybrid rigs, alongside a deeper community of DJI Ronin 2, Freefly MoVI Pro, and DJI RS 4 Pro gimbal ops trained on commercial, music-video, and documentary sets out of Tondero, Cinesphere, and Audiovisual Project Perú.
+Stabilised camera operation in Peru runs at a smaller scale than Brazil, Mexico, or Argentina, and our roster reflects that honestly.
+We field a tight bench of Lima-based Steadicam owner-operators who carry classic Tiffen and Glidecam sleds up to ARRI Trinity hybrid rigs.
+Alongside them sits a deeper community of DJI Ronin 2, Freefly MoVI Pro, and DJI RS 4 Pro gimbal ops.
+These crews train on commercial, music-video, and documentary sets out of Tondero, Cinesphere, and Audiovisual Project Perú.

-Here is the short of it.
-For prestige feature work and tricky long-take sequences, we routinely import certified Brazilian, Chilean, or Argentine Steadicam operators with today's Peruvian work permits and SUNAT ATA carnet support for their rigs — the same path Claudia Llosa, Salvador del Solar, and visiting global productions have taken on major Peruvian shoots.
-Camera packages route through RentCam Perú and Filmotechnik with ARRI Alexa 35 and Mini LF, RED V-Raptor, and Sony Venice 2 bodies prepped and balanced before call.
+For prestige feature work and tricky long-take sequences, we routinely bring in certified Brazilian, Chilean, or Argentine Steadicam operators.
+They arrive on current Peruvian work permits, with SUNAT ATA carnet support for their rigs.
+This is the same path Claudia Llosa, Salvador del Solar, and visiting global shoots have taken on major Peruvian shoots.
+Camera packages route through RentCam Perú and Filmotechnik, with ARRI Alexa 35 and Mini LF, RED V-Raptor, and Sony Venice 2 bodies prepped and balanced before call.

-Here is the breakdown.
-Productions briefing a one-take walk through Barranco's Bajada de Baños, a Plaza de Armas reveal in Cusco's colonial centre, a Sacred Valley terrace traverse at Pisac or Ollantaytambo, a Lima Miraflores cliffside follow, a Mercado de Surquillo run-and-gun, or a Sechura desert vehicle-to-ground transfer receive operator recommendations tied to camera weight, lens choice, vest type, altitude tolerance, and shot length rather than a generic quote.
+Productions might brief a one-take walk through Barranco's Bajada de Baños, a Plaza de Armas reveal in Cusco's colonial centre, or a Sacred Valley terrace traverse at Pisac or Ollantaytambo.
+Others want a Lima Miraflores cliffside follow, a Mercado de Surquillo run-and-gun, or a Sechura desert car-to-ground transfer.
+For each one, our operator picks tie to camera weight, lens choice, vest type, altitude tolerance, and shot length rather than a generic quote.

-Here is what that looks like on the ground.
-Our coordinators arrange rehearsal blocks for choreographed sequences, plan vehicle-to-ground transfers on Pan-American Highway tracking work, manage altitude acclimatisation for Cusco-based shoots needing 24-48 hours at elevation before heavy rigging, and combine Steadicam with crane, jib, cable cam, or vehicle process work when the brief demands it.
+Our coordinators set up rehearsal blocks for choreographed sequences and plan car-to-ground transfers on Pan-American Highway tracking work.
+They manage altitude prep for Cusco-based shoots, which need 24-48 hours at elevation before heavy rigging.
+Our crews also combine Steadicam with crane, jib, cable cam, or car process work when the brief calls for it.
 Insurance is structured to Peruvian production standards.
 Contracts handle IGV 18% with DAFO accreditation where the project qualifies.

 FAQ